lordshashank/smooth-store/README.md

 1. **Client-Side Encryption**: Ensures that files are encrypted locally on the user's device before being uploaded, preserving privacy.
 2. **Multi-Provider Storage Support**: SmoothStore connects with multiple decentralized storage providers, offering users flexibility and redundancy.
 3. **Biometric Authentication via EIP-7702**: Batch transactions using FaceID or fingerprint, streamlining the user journey.
+4. **Dynamic Wallet Integration**: Enables users to log in using Google, GitHub, and other OAuth providers, bridging Web2 and Web3 experiences.
-4. **Google Drive-Like Interface**: Provides a familiar, intuitive UI for Web3 users, simplifying the transition from traditional cloud storage platforms.
+5. **Google Drive-Like Interface**: Provides a familiar, intuitive UI for Web3 users, simplifying the transition from traditional cloud storage platforms.

 ## 🛠️ How It Works

 1. **User Onboarding**:

-   - Connect your Web3 wallet (Metamask, WalletConnect, etc.).
+   - Users can choose to log in via their Web3 wallet (Metamask, WalletConnect, etc.) or through a Dynamic Wallet using their Google/GitHub credentials.
-   - Enable EIP-7702 for biometric authentication.
+   - Enable EIP-7702 for biometric authentication to streamline transaction approval.

 2. **Data Upload**: